pingcap/docs-cn/tidb-troubleshooting-map.md

     The transaction duration exceeds the GC lifetime (10 minutes by default).

-    You can increase the GC lifetime by modifying the `mysql.tidb` table.
-Generally, it is not recommended to modify this parameter, because changing it might cause many old versions to pile up if this transaction has a large number of `update` and `delete` statements.
+    You can increase the GC lifetime by modifying the [`tidb_gc_life_time`](/system-variables.md#tidb_gc_life_time) system variable.
+Generally, it is not recommended to modify this parameter, because changing it might cause many old versions to pile up if this transaction has a large number of `UPDATE` and `DELETE` statements.

 - 7.1.2 `txn takes too much time`.